About the support The troops by bringing them home slogan

 Doesn't have quite the same feel to it does it?
 It sounds almost parental in the way it gives the impression you lack faith in the person and want to protect them rather than let them do their job.

 I don't see how supporting the troops can be anything but arming and feeding them.
-This whole "support the troops by bringing them home" feels like a backhanded slap in the face to me.
+This whole "support the troops by bringing them home" slogan feels like a backhanded slap in the face to me.
 When I hear it I can't help but think that the speaker lacks any and all faith in the troops and considers them to be a bunch of kids that need protecting.

 Well, am I right or wrong?
 Please add to the discussion and feel free to bring up other slogans used on both sides of the argument.
 Slogans only please.